YoyPa/isw/README.md

 - <b>address</b> are in hex
 - <b>temp</b> are in °C.
 - EC contain 7 <b>temp</b>, 6 of them will be edited, last one is left at 0x64(100).
-- Profiles for supported laptops are located in <b>/etc/isw.conf</b>.
+- Profiles for supported laptops are located in <a href="https://github.com/YoyPa/isw/blob/master/etc/isw.conf">/etc/isw.conf</a>.

 ## How to use it ?
 - It need ```ec_sys``` module with option ```write_support=1```, there are two scenario to set that: